plainflow/plainflow-digested-week/README.md

 You can contribute to this project by submitting useful links in this public
 <a href="https://github.com/plainflow/plainflow-digested-week"> Github repo</a>.

-Every Monday morning **9am PST** we will review and approve all your pull requests aiming to send the email to your inbox by **10am PST**.
+Every Monday morning **9 am PST** we will review and approve all your pull requests aiming to send the email to your inbox by **10 am PST**.

 We'll be mentioning on twitter with <a href="https://twitter.com/plainflow">@plainflow</a> all the featured authors before sending the email out.